 Blend everything except the pomegranate seeds in your blender or food processor (probably in batches, unless you have an especially large food processor).
 I like to maintain a little bit of texture, but you can blend for longer if you prefer a smoother gazpacho.

-Chill for several hours and serve cold with a garnish of pomegranate seeds.
+Chill for several hours and serve cold with a garnish of pomegranate seeds or, as shown here, with a slice of fresh fig.